dpkristensen/bfdm/documentation/BFSDL_spec_draft.md

 * DefaultFloatFormat - Takes a String Literal value specifying the default floating point format
     * No default; if undefined, then all floating point bit formats must specify the format.
     * See Appendix C for allowed values.
-* DefaultStringCode = Takes a String Literal value specifying the default value of `<string-code>` code for interpreting other String Literals found in the BFSDL Stream.
+* DefaultStringCode = Takes a String Literal value specifying the default value of `<string-code>` code to use for encoding when converting a String Literal into a defined bit format.
     * Default value = `ASCII`
-    * NOTE: Before this configuration is parsed completely, the default value is used.
-So any String Literals which require a different encoding must appear after this setting.
     * NOTE: Normal parsing rules for String Literals apply here, including escape sequences and attributes.
 Examples of valid values ways to specify the UTF8 code:
         * `"UTF8"`
         * `"UTF\u0038"`
-        * `"UTF\x38"` (`\x38` is interpreted as an ASCII code point, since the new default value has not taken effect)
-        * `"UTF\x38".code("MS-1252")` ("code" is an attribute, see appendix D)
+        * `"UTF\x38"`
 * DefaultStringTerm - Takes a Numeric Literal value specifying the code to use for termination when converting a String Literal into a defined bit format.
     * Default Value = `#0#`
 * CustomExtension - Takes a String Literal value specifying a custom extension which must be supported by the parser to interpret the BFSDL Stream correctly.